 Our experts rate policies based on out-of-pocket costs, fund complaints, price and more, and we're 100% independent, which means we don't show sponsored results like other comparison sites.

 We show you all the funds – big and small, member-owned and nonprofit – to help you find the best.
-Compare health insurance now.
+Compare health insurance now and see whether you can change policies and save.

-Our health insurance reviews are for members, but we've got lots of helpful free health insurance content, like advice, explainer articles and buying guides, to help you make sense of your options.
+Our health insurance reviews are for members, but we've got lots of helpful free health insurance content, like advice from our experts, explainer articles and buying guides, to help you make sense of your options.